who-is-gleb/data-import-full-infra/README.md

 7. Access Grafana by navigating to *localhost:3000/*.
 Use admin/admin.
 Use this guide to create a connection to our Clickhouse DB: _https://clickhouse.com/docs/en/connect-a-ui/grafana-and-clickhouse/_.
 Create a dashboard with the following query:
 `select count(actor_id) as dev_number, events_date from github_data.devs_less_than_one_commit_daily
 group by events_date` to see Point 2 metric in real-time.
-8. Other exercise points are available as views in Clickhouse.
+8. Other exercise metrics are available as views in Clickhouse.